 Get Off The Las Vegas Strip

-There are SO MANY things to do around Las Vegas; do not spend your entire time on the Strip.
+There are SO MANY things to do in Las Vegas off the strip; do not spend your entire time on the strip.
 There is more to Las Vegas than casinos, a good party, and themed hotels.